 This is the 3rd in a series of individual blogs increasing your understanding of the four DISC styles – ONE at a time.
 Our focus here is on the “S” style which stands for Steadiness.
-Before we begin, let’s remember the rules: There is no perfect style AND everybody has some degree of all 4 styles: Dominant, Influence, Steadiness, Conscientiousness.
+Before we begin, let’s remember the rules: There is no perfect style (or combination of styles) AND everybody has some degree of all 4 styles: Dominant, Influence, Steadiness, Conscientiousness.

 As referenced in a previous blog, your DISC style is determined by two aspects: PACE & PRIORITY.
 The model above helps explain this important concept.
 Simply put, DISC helps you decode the needs, preferences, and priorities of people.
 The spectrum for the aspect of PACE goes from one end consisting of descriptors such as faster-paced, active, assertive, and bold.
 The other end of the PACE spectrum consists of descriptors such as smoother-paced, deliberate, thoughtful, moderate, calm, and careful.

 The other aspect of PRIORITY consists of one end of a spectrum including people-oriented, accepting, receptive, and agreeable.
 The other end of the PRIORITY spectrum consists of task-oriented, questioning, logic-focused, and challenging.
 Where you lie on these two aspects of PACE & PRIORITY helps determine (decode) a person’s DISC style.